BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 TPS Cold Dead Hands
 ===================

-**NOTE: This mod is very much under construction, and is not ready for actual use.
-Everything below is just copied directly from the BL2 Cold Dead Hands README, so don't trust it.**

 This mod completely revamps the way in which weapons and shields are acquired during the game.
 Instead of dropping weapons/shields from a random loot pool, enemies will now *always* drop the specific gun and